shirhatti/ThrottlePrototype/Throttling APIs.md

 ### Role

 This component handles the management of policies defined by the previous component.
 Specifically, it should maintain a collection of active policies as defined in code or via a configuration source.
-This for an incoming request, this component will be queried to obtain the relevant resources.
+For an incoming request, this component will be queried to obtain the relevant rate limits and potentially have additional functionality to try acquiring them.

+### Implementation layer

+This is a concern of the Rule Engine.
+This component is likely to be closely coupled to the rate limit policies.

 ### Reference Designs